 The Syndicated Loan also contains change-of-control provisions and certain customary affirmative covenants and events of default.
-The Syndicated Loan also requires compliance with the following ratios: (i) a pro forma consolidated debt of the borrower and the co-debtors to pro forma consolidated EBITDA for the last twelve months of the borrower and co-debtors ratio ("Syndicated Loan Debt/EBITDA Ratio") of 3.5 or less, measured every June 30 and December 30; (ii) a short-term leverage ratio (the "Syndicated Loan Short-Term Leverage Ratio Covenant") (calculated as the pro forma consolidated short-term debt of the borrower and the co-debtors divided by pro forma consolidated EBITDA for the last twelve months of the borrower and co-debtors divided by pro forma consolidated EBITDA for the last twelve months of the borrower and co-debtors) of less than 1.0, calculated at the end of each semester; and (iii) an EBITDA interest coverage ratio (the "Syndicated Loan Interest Coverage Ratio") (calculated as the pro forma consolidated EBITDA for the last twelve months of the borrower and co-debtors) of greater than or equal to 3.0, calculated at the end of each semester.
+The Syndicated Loan also requires compliance with the following ratios: (i) a pro forma consolidated debt of the borrower and the co-debtors to pro forma consolidated EBITDA for the last twelve months of the borrower and co-debtors ratio ("Syndicated Loan Debt/EBITDA Ratio") of 3.5 or less, measured every June 30 and December 30; (ii) a short-term leverage ratio (the "Syndicated Loan Short-Term Leverage Ratio Covenant") (calculated as the pro forma consolidated short-term debt of the borrower and the co-debtors divided by pro forma consolidated EBITDA for the last twelve months of the borrower and the co-debtors divided by pro forma consolidated EBITDA for the last twelve months of the borrower and the co-debtors divided by pro forma consolidated EBITDA for the last twelve months of the pro forma consolidated at the end of each semester; and (iii) an EBITDA interest coverage ratio (the "Syndicated Loan Interest Coverage Ratio") (calculated as the pro forma consolidated EBITDA for the last twelve months divided by the pro forma consolidated financial expenses of the borrower and the co-debtors) of greater than or equal to 3.0, calculated at the end of each semester.